 - The process used to determine the total number of boxes to be received by the state in the third round;

-- How jurisdictions are chosen to receive food boxes;
+- How jurisdictions are chosen to receive food boxes; and

 The Maryland delegation wrote that data from the USDA’s Agricultural Marketing Service shows a 74% decrease in the number of food boxes invoiced during the program’s third round of purchases.

 Maryland’s lone Republican member of Congress, Rep. Andrew P. Harris, did not sign the letter.